Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources: Fitting Cyg X-1 spectra

-Cyg X-1 has a higher mass BH ($21.2\msun$; \citealt{MillerJones2021}) than GX339-4 ($\sim 2-10\msun$; \citealt{Heida2017}), but this should make its disk spectra softer rather than harder since the ISCO is farther out for more massive BHs, making the disk temperature lower.
-A hotter disk temperature could instead result if Cyg X-1 has a substantially larger spin than GX339-4, but the reflection and reverberation spin estimates for GX339-4 are both extremely high.

-Therefore, there is no evidence that a standard disk forms in the whole available set of observations of Cyg X-1.
-Suppose the inner disk has not yet fully collapsed into a standard disk.
-In that case, it will not completely thermalize, making this system's standard disk-fitting method of BH spin determination inapplicable.

-\subsection{Fitting Cyg X-1 spectra}
+\section{Fitting Cyg X-1 spectra}

-We fit Cyg X-1 using two models: one considering a standard disk, and another where the disk is covered by some warm optically thick material (model a and b respectively).
+We fit Cyg X-1 using two models: 1) considering a standard disc and 2) where the disc is covered by some warm optically thick material (models a and b, respectively).
 In both cases we model the spectra using {\sc xspec} v.12.13.0 \citep{Arnaud96}.

-For the standard disk we use the {\sc xspec} model {\sc kerrbb} \citep{Li05}.
-This considers multi-colour black-body emission originating from a disk structure, assuming \citet{nt73} emissivity.
-All relativistic effects are taken into account, including ray-tracing from the disk to the observer.
-Additionally, this model always assumes that the disk extends to the ISCO.
+For the standard disc we use the {\sc xspec} model {\sc kerrbb} \citep{Li05}.
+This considers multi-colour blackbody emission originating from a disc structure, assuming \citet{nt73} emissivity.
+All relativistic effects are taken into account, including ray-tracing from the disc to the observer.
+Additionally, this model always assumes that the disc extends to the ISCO.

-However, Cyg X-1 always shows a high energy tail that cannot be disk emission.
-This is generally understood as originating from a hot optically thin inner corona, which Compton up-scatters incident disk photons to higher energies.
-To model this we convolve our disk emission, {\sc kerrbb}, with {\sc simpl} \citep{Steiner09}.
-This takes an input seed spectrum (in this case {\sc kerrbb}) and scatters a fraction of the seed photons into a power-law component (hence emulating a Comptonized spectrum).
+However, Cyg X-1 always shows a high energy tail that cannot be disc emission.
+This is generally understood as originating from a hot optically thin inner corona, which Compton up-scatters incident disc photons to higher energies.
+To model this we convolve our disc emission, {\sc kerrbb}, with {\sc simpl} \citep{Steiner09}.
+This takes an input seed spectrum (in this case {\sc kerrbb}) and scatters a fraction of the seed photons into a power-law component (hence emulating a Comptonised spectrum).
 In {\sc xspec} syntax, the model is {\sc simpl*kerrbb}.